for 2017-2018 School Year

 Schools that have failed to submit a Final Report for a previous STARS Residencies grant are ineligible to apply.

 To be eligible for funding, the residency must:

-- Have each artist, scientist, or scholar work with each classroom for a minimum of three sessions over three days.
-One session is 40-60 minutes contact time with a group of students.
+- Have each artist, scientist, or scholar work with each group of students for a minimum of three sessions over three days.
+One session is 40-60 minutes contact time with the students.

 Note: We encourage you to design a residency that provides as in-depth and meaningful a creative learning experience for your students as possible.
 While MCC must set a cap on the grant amounts so we can provide grants to more schools, there is no cap on the length of a residency we will fund.

 - Include a culminating event if the residency is a total of five days or more in the school (see more on "Culminating Events" below.)

 - Be approved by the school principal and cultural partners(s) at the time of application.

 Residencies that do not meet all eligibility criteria listed above will be ineligible and will not be reviewed.
 Applications that meet the eligibility criteria will be reviewed based on:

 - The appropriateness of the residency activities to achieve those objectives.